KlausC/ResourceBundles.jl/README.md

   * includes mechanism for multiple plural forms for translations
   * fall back to text provided as key within the source text
   * Define global default Resource bundle for each module
+  * Support features of Posix `gettext`

 * NumberFormat and DateTimeFormat (LC_NUMERIC, LC_TIME) (TODO)
   * If an object is formatted in the interpolation context of a translated string, instead of the usual `show` method, a locale sensitive replacement is called.
   * those methods default to the standard methods, if not explicitly defined.
   * For real numbers and date or time objects, methods can be provided as locale dependent resources.

 * String comparison (LC_COLLATE) (TODO)
-  * Strings containing natural language texts are sorted locle-sensitive according to "Unicode Collation Algorithm".
+  * Strings containing natural language texts are sorted locale-sensitive according to "Unicode Collation Algorithm".
 Implementation makes use of `ICU` if possible.
 In order to treat a string as natural text, it is wrapped by a `NlsString` object.

 * Character Classes (LC_CTYPE) (TODO)
-  * Character classification (`isdigit`, `isspace` ...) and character or string transformations (`uppercasea`, `titlecase`, ...) are performed locale-sensitive for wrapped types.
+  * Character classification (`isdigit`, `isspace` ...) and character or string transformations (`uppercase`, `titlecase`, ...) are performed locale-sensitive for wrapped types.

 #### Installation

 ```
 # assuming a unix shell
-cd .julia/v0.7
+cd ~/.julia/dev
 git clone http://github.com/KlausC/ResourceBundles.jl ResourceBundles
-[Pkg.add("ResourceBundles")]
+# Pkg.add("ResourceBundles")

 ```